BlueQuartzSoftware/simplnx/wrapping/python/docs/source/Developer_API.rst

    Description
    ~~~~~~~~~~~
-   The ``DynamicTableParameter`` is used to specify parameters for dynamic tables which can be modified by the user during runtime.
+   The ``DynamicTableParameter`` is used to specify parameters for dynamic tables which can be modified by the user
+   during runtime.
 It involves detailed configuration of rows and columns using the `DynamicTableInfo` class.
+The parameter
+   can have either static or adjustable (dynamic) rows and columns at runtime.
+This is done through the configuration
+   object.

    Inputs
    ~~~~~~